 It takes around 50 milliseconds for consumers to form a first impression of your website based on the design alone.

-Therefore, in that split second, visitors will decide whether to stay or bounce off depending on what they see.
+Therefore, visitors will decide whether to stay or bounce off depending on what they see in that split second.

-So, if you want more traffic and conversions, you'll have to impress your visitors, to begin with.
+So, if you want more traffic and conversions, you’ll have to impress your visitors.

 A good web design can be tricky to achieve.

 There are just too many factors that need revising, and it can seem daunting if you try it on your own.
-Your best bet is to look for professionals to help you optimise your website properly.
+Your best bet is looking for professionals to help you optimise your website.

 For example, if you operate in the US, you should consider looking for experts in your area.
-That said, your company is based in Miami, which means you should look up a local web design company.
+Your company is based in Miami, so you should look up a local web design company.